top of page

 Each of the city's various neighborhoods where different groups settled boast impressive testaments to their heritage and traditions.
 NYC also delivers when it comes to nightlife.

-In a neighborhood like the East Village, exit the restaurant you chose for dinner and turn left—or right—and you’ll find everything from dive bars with live bands to sophisticated cocktail lounges to suit literally any taste or fancy.
+In a neighborhood like the East Village, it barely matters which way you turn out of the front door of your hotel or where you just had dinner.
+You’ll find everything from dive bars with live bands to sophisticated cocktail lounges to suit literally any taste or fancy, just about everywhere.

 Between 1892 and 1954, over 12 million immigrants passed through Ellis Island, bringing their cultures and stories with them.